wtumber/com519_project/README.md

 save now works
-uses AddToSet to ensure only one can be added at a time - no duplicates option to unsave added
+uses AddToSet to ensure only one can be added at a time - no duplicates option to unsave added option to show more to guides tab

+npm install -D cross-env